What is a University Technical College?

 Our students have got into top universities including Cambridge, Newcastle and Sheffield, as well as many other popular and well respected institutions, and high quality apprenticeships.

-All of our students complete GCSEs or A levels as well as a technical qualification in one of five specialisms.
+All of our students complete GCSEs or A levels as well as a technical qualification in exciting specialisms.
 They study academic and technical qualifications simultaneously – they do not choose one route or the other.

 Myth 2: UTC students study vocational qualifications and not academic ones.